qwopqwop200/GPTQ-for-LLaMa/README.md

 **This code is based on [GPTQ](https://github.com/IST-DASLab/gptq)**

-## New Features
-**Changed to use only pytorch instead of the current cuda kernel.
-It has no impact on memory usage.
-There is a slowdown below 128 length(If you use Transformers' use_cache, length is effectively close to 1.), but much faster at 128 and above.**

 Changed to support new features proposed by [GPTQ](https://github.com/IST-DASLab/gptq#new-features).

 * Slightly adjusted preprocessing of C4 and PTB for more realistic evaluations (used in our updated results); can be activated via the flag --new-eval.